 The joy of jumpsuits

-It's been about five years since jumpsuits boinged back onto fashion's radar, after decades in the wilderness.
-So what exactly is it about jumpsuits that quickens the pulse - and why the hell should you invest in one?
+Jumpsuits are still on the fashion radar, so what is it about them that quickens the pulse - and why the hell should you invest in one?

 It’s been about five years since jumpsuits boinged back onto fashion’s radar, after decades in the wilderness.
 I must admit my initial position was best summed up as ‘Um, no way am I wearing a giant babygro, thanks’ but now?
 Absolutely LOVE THEM.
 What seemed like a flash-in-the-pan novelty item has somehow evolved into a wardrobe mainstay.
 Winser London have done two brilliant ones this season – a slinky satin-backed crepe style in black or midnight blue (£150) that I already have my beady eye on for my Muddy Awards in June(accessorised with a glass of champagne, naturelment) and the more casual daytime boiler suit in khaki or black (£179).
 So what exactly is it about jumpsuits that quickens the pulse – and why the hell should you invest in one?